The Top 10 Testosterone Myths

 Fact: While testosterone may decrease sperm count, this is almost always temporary and easily reversible.

 This is another myth that has its foundations in truth.
 Supplementary testosterone will slow down sperm production, which can decrease fertility.
 In fact, the World Health Organization has considered labeling testosterone as a method of birth control.
 The myth here is one of overstating the case.
 If a patient stops taking testosterone, sperm count almost always goes back to normal.
-In addition, in my clinic in Los Angeles, I prescribe hCG or clomifene (brand name Clomid), instead of or along with the testosterone, which are beneficial in many ways, including their ability to stimulate the testes to make sperm and testosterone.
+In addition, in my clinic in Los Angeles, I prescribe hCG or clomiphene (brand name Clomid), or a peptide called kisspeptin instead of or along with the testosterone, which are beneficial in many ways, including their ability to stimulate the testes to make sperm and testosterone.
 Those medications are my treatment of choice for younger men who wish to preserve fertility and increase testosterone.

 Myth: Testosterone will make you look like a “roided-out” meathead.